maako fangajei [resume] [linkedin]

 current work

-I'm currently involved as an undergraduate research assistant in the Inan Research Lab, assisting with the development of a novel non-invasive wearable closed-loop device to detect and tackle psychological stress in individuals with central nervous system disorders like PTSD.
+I'm currently involved as an undergraduate research assistant in the Inan Research Lab.
+I am assisting with the development of a novel non-invasive wearable closed-loop device to detect and tackle psychological stress in individuals with central nervous system disorders like PTSD.
+I have also recently accepted a position in the EPIC (Exoskeleton and Prosthetic Intelligent Controls) Lab, focused on data collection and analysis on the knee-hip exoskeleton team.
+I am a Peer Instructor at the HIVE Makerspace.
 Moreover, I analyse policy as part of the Maternal Mortality focus group within the student-led Science & Technology Policy Connections group at Georgia Tech.
-Finally, I serve as philanthropy chair for my Associate Member class in the Delta Chi Fraternity at Georgia Tech.

 Alaska landscape